Austin, Chicago

-Austin is one of 77 community areas in Chicago.
+Austin is one of the 77 officially-designated community areas of Chicago in Illinois, United States.
 Located on the city's West Side, it is the third-largest community area by population (behind the Near North Side and Lake View) and the second-largest geographically (behind South Deering).
 Austin's eastern boundary is the Belt Railway located just east of Cicero Avenue.
-Its northernmost border is the Milwaukee District / West Line.
+Its northernmost border is the Milwaukee District West Line.
 Its southernmost border is at Roosevelt Road from the Belt Railway west to Austin Boulevard.
 The northernmost portion, north of North Avenue, extends west to Harlem Avenue, abutting Elmwood Park.
 In addition to Elmwood Park, Austin also borders the suburbs of Cicero and Oak Park.

 History

 Early development

 In 1835, Henry DeKoven purchased prairie land in the region.
 In 1857, a group of citizens formed the Town of Cicero, a ten-member local governing body that covered modern-day Cicero, Oak Park, Berwyn, and Austin.
 Eight years later, DeKoven's land was bought by Henry W. Austin.
 Austin, a businessman and real estate speculator, developed the namesake Austinville subdivision.
 Its population grew exponentially as the area's attractive amenities and access to suburban railroad service drew in population.
 In 1870, the Town of Cicero placed its town hall in Austin.
 However, by the 1890s, the heavily populated Austin area dominated town politics, but did not constitute a majority of voters.
 The Austin-controlled township government allowed the Lake Street Elevated to extend into Oak Park.
 Outraged, the other residents of Cicero Township voted to allow Chicago to annex the Austin area in an 1899 referendum.
 The residents of Austin voted against the referendum.